Our History

 Serving Our Community

-Mizpah's bylaws mandate that a minimum portion of the yearly budget be dedicated to Community Care & Outreach — service is not optional, it is foundational.
+Mizpah's bylaws mandate that a minimum portion of the yearly budget be dedicated to causes identified by our Community Care and Outreach Committee.
+Service is not optional; it is foundational.

 A History of Outreach

-Over the decades, Mizpah Lodge has extended its charitable reach across Omaha and Nebraska through support for organizations and individuals alike:
+Over the decades, Mizpah Lodge has extended its charitable reach across Omaha and Nebraska through support for numerous organizations and individuals, including:

-• Masonic Eastern Star Home for Children, Fremont
+• Masonic-Eastern Star Home for Children in Fremont

 • Omaha Home for Boys

-• Annual holiday meals for the Fire Station on 48th Street
+• Annual holiday meals for fire station #34 in the Morton Meadows neighborhood

-• Roof replacement for a family whose primary breadwinner became disabled
+• Roof replacement for a family whose breadwinner became disabled

-• Full funding of a specialized hearing aid for a young girl who had fallen through a Social Services gap
+• Full funding of a specialized hearing aid for a girl who had fallen through a social services gap

 Community Partnerships